vidisha02/Distributed-Task-Queue-System/README.md

 The Consumers: The Python Worker Pool

 The Consumer, or worker, is the engine of the task queue system.
 Its logic—a continuous loop of polling the broker, fetching task details from the database, executing the job, and updating the final status—is the correct implementation of the consumer pattern.
-The ability to run multiple instances of this Python script allows for parallel processing and horizontal scaling, which is the primary mechanism for increasing the system's throughput.5
+The ability to run multiple instances of this Python script allows for parallel processing and horizontal scaling, which is the primary mechanism for increasing the system's throughput.

 The Critical Importance of Idempotent Task Design

 A crucial concept for building a reliable consumer is idempotency.
-An operation is idempotent if it can be performed multiple times with the same input, yet the system's state remains the same as if it had been performed only once.26
+An operation is idempotent if it can be performed multiple times with the same input, yet the system's state remains the same as if it had been performed only once.

 This is not an academic concern; it is a fundamental requirement for fault tolerance in distributed systems.
 Consider a scenario where a worker successfully processes a task (e.g., charging a customer's credit card) but crashes due to a hardware failure before it can update the task's status in PostgreSQL to completed.
 From the system's perspective, the task appears to have failed.
 A retry mechanism would eventually re-queue this task, and another worker would pick it up.
-If the task logic is not idempotent, the customer would be charged a second time, leading to a critical business error.29
+If the task logic is not idempotent, the customer would be charged a second time, leading to a critical business error.

 To implement idempotent tasks in Python, a common strategy is to use a unique identifier, often called an idempotency key, which is generated by the client and submitted with the initial task request.30 The worker's logic would then be structured as follows:

 1. Before executing the core business logic, the worker checks a persistent store (e.g., a dedicated table in PostgreSQL or a key in Redis) to see if a task with this idempotency key has already been successfully completed.
 2. If the key is found, indicating the task was already completed, the worker skips the business logic and immediately updates the current task's status to completed.
 3. If the key is not found, the worker executes the business logic, and upon successful completion, it records the idempotency key in the persistent store before updating the task status.
 This entire process should be wrapped in a database transaction to ensure atomicity.